Dear Shareholders,

 Investment and Credit Company (NBFC-ICC), has not accepted any deposits during the year

-company has neither accepted public deposit nor would accept any public deposit during the
+the company has neither accepted public deposit nor would accept any public deposit during

 Companies Acceptance of Public Deposits (Reserve Bank) Directions, 2016.